pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 **Slide 12: Testing**

 Ok now testing.
-The custom test suite I developed using Tree-sitter checks every aspect of the grammar developed, ensuring robust support.
-I have tests for each construct in the grammar, for example both simple and mutable declarations, functions, parameter types etc. In the first image you can see the test suite being ran and the tests executed, and below you can see and example of a test, where I give it Rust code and the expected tree.
+The custom test suite I developed using Tree-sitter checks every aspect of the grammar developed.
+In the first image you can see the test suite being ran and all the tests it executed (they pass), and below you can see and example of a test, where I give it Rust code and the expected tree.
-I developed a grammar to capture Rust's syntax, focusing on accurately parsing complex code structures related to ownership and borrowing.

 ---